echeran/smile-of-murugan/webbook/chapter04.md

-invite magicians and exorcists, but the cleverness of the foster-sister overcomes all obstacles, and, finally, when the parents are told that the young man saved their daughter twice-once from the danger of 1 Cf. S. Vithiananthan, *The Pattuppāṭṭu*-a *historical, social and linguistic* *study,* PhD thesis, Univ. of London, 1950, p.
+invite magicians and exorcists, but the cleverness of the foster-sister overcomes all obstacles, and, finally, when the parents are told that the young man saved their daughter twice-once from the danger of drowning and another time from a rogue-elephant-they give their consent.
+The poem has 261 lines in the *akaval* metre.
+There has been some doubt about Kapilar's authorship (cf. Sivaraja Pillai, *Chrono-* *logy* of Early Tamils, 202, who has called the poem a near-forgery committed upon a famous bard, cf. also J. R. Marr, op. *cit*.
+357).
+Published in 1889.

+[^pattupattu]: Cf. S. Vithiananthan, *The Pattuppāṭṭu*-a *historical, social and linguistic* *study,* PhD thesis, Univ. of London, 1950, p.
 20. The catalogues were a rather typical feature in ancient Tamil poetry.
 We do find catalogues of different items (e.g. the seven great donors), and perhaps the longest catalogue is this